 May/July: Welsh Assembly and Scottish Parliament open

 CPS publications include 'After the Landslide: learning the lessons from 1906 and 1945' by David Willetts MP and Richard Forsdykem, 'The War of Independence' by Lord Saatchi and Peter Warburton on radical welfare reform and 'The End of Illiteracy' by Tom Burkard

 October: Margaret Thatcher's 'the lady's not for turning' speech at Conservative Party Conference

 November: Ronald Reagan elected US President

-CPS publishes 'The New Conservatism' by Nigel Lawson and 'The Challenge of a Radical Reactionary' by Lord Harris of High Cross.
+CPS publishes 'The New Conservatism' by Nigel Lawson, 'The Challenge of a Radical Reactionary' by Lord Harris of High Cross, and 'The Litmus Papers: A National Health Dis-service' - a collection of essays on health reform edited by Arthur Seldon.
 The Centre's Trade Union Reform Committee publishes a range of proposals for reforming Britain's union laws, setting the agenda for future Government action.

 March: Formation of the SDP

 CPS publishes 'The Right to Learn' - a ground-breaking report on standards, parental choice and devolution of power to schools.
 'Telecommunications in Britain' calls for the privatisation of BT and the introduction of competition to the sector.